Red Ribbon Army: Doctor Gero

 Doctor Gero (ドクター・ゲロ, Dokutā Gero) does not appear in the original Red Ribbon Army story arc, and is retroactively linked to the group when his motivation of revenge against Goku for the organization's downfall is revealed in the Android Saga arc.
-After creating a more advanced series of Red Ribbon Androids, he eventually implants his own brain into an exact replica of his body, and calls himself Android 20 (人造人間20号, Jinzōningen Ni Jū Gō).
+After creating a more advanced series of Red Ribbon Androids, he eventually implants his own brain into a replica of his body.
+He calls himself Android 20 (人造人間20号, Jinzōningen Ni Jū Gō).
 He is initially encountered by Yamcha, who is nearly killed when Gero impales his chest with a hand and absorbs Yamcha's chi using a small device on his hand.
-Gero later flees back to his laboratory and releases Androids 17 and 18 in order to fend off Goku's associates, but 17 turns on his creator and murders him following a brief altercation.
+Gero later flees back to his laboratory and releases Androids 17 and 18 to fend off Goku's associates, but 17 turns on his creator and murders him following a brief altercation.

 Doctor Gero is voiced by Kōji Yada in Japanese, Brian Dobson in the Ocean dub, and Kent Williams in the Funimation dub, who also voiced Mercenary Tao.

 Android 19

 Android 19 (人造人間19号, Jinzōningen Jū Kyū Gō) is a round, pale, fully mechanical android and the most loyal of Gero's creations.
-Like Gero's Android form, 19 is capable of absorbing the energy of others.
-During an attack on Goku and his associates, the Dragon Team, 19 successfully drains Goku of his energy while he is incapacitated by his heart virus condition, but is destroyed by Vegeta afterwards.
+Like Gero's Android form, 19 can absorb others' energy.
+During an attack on Goku and his associates, the Dragon Team, 19 successfully drains Goku of his energy.
+At the same time, he is incapacitated by his heart virus condition, but is destroyed by Vegeta afterwards.
 Gero retreats to his laboratory in response.

 Android 19 is voiced by Yukitoshi Hori in Japanese media, Cathy Weseluck in the Ocean dub, Phillip Wilburn in the Funimation dub, and Todd Haberkorn in the Dragon Ball Z Kai dub.